dipeshbarot/gaming-demo/HELP.md

 * Scaling policies can be configured as per usage pattern.
 * DR and backup strategies can be configured.
 * IAM Role can be configured with policies for restricting access
+* A certificate needs to be added by enabling support for HTTPS

 #CI/CD Strategy
 * A jenkins based pipeline can be setup for deployment of code